 Though topaz is the official birthstone of November, the alternative birthstone is golden citrine.
 Unlike other month's alternative birthstones that often differ entirely from the official birthstone, citrine and topaz are so similar that they are often confused.
 Citrine is a variety of quartz that comes in golden yellow or fiery orange and brown tones.
 Topaz is a much more diverse option.

 Blue Topaz is Not Naturally Blue, 95% of the Time

 There are a few different varieties of blue topaz that are marketed in the jewelry industry: swiss blue topaz, London blue topaz, and sky blue topaz.
 While blue topaz can occur naturally, this is extremely rare.
 The vast majority of blue topaz is treated by taking colorless or lightly colored topaz and using a combination of heat and radiation.
 These commercially available gems used to command a decent price per carat, but due to over manufacturing, the abundance of material has caused the cost of blue topaz to go down considerably.

 Topaz is Durable

-Topaz is a relatively hard stone, making it a great choice for jewelry you will be wearing everyday.
+Topaz is a relatively hard stone, making it a great choice for jewelry you will be wearing every day.
 It rates 8 on the Mohs hardness scale and is pretty resistant to scratching.
-However, like a diamond, it can be chipped or cracked with a hard blow.
+Like a diamond, it can be chipped or cracked with a hard blow.
 Be sure that the sides of your stones are protected, and take care not to hit the stone along the edges.